titov-vv/jal/docs/README.md

 Alternatively you may use `python -m jal.jal` if you can't run application with `jal` entry point.
 - You may mix two methods together - download source files from github and then use `setup.py` for preferred way of installation.

-Database will be initialized automatically with minimal required set of data and you will be able to start use the program.
+Database will be initialized automatically with minimal required set of data, and you will be able to start use the program.

 <sup>*</sup> - entry point location is platform dependable.
-Eg. on Linux it might be in `~/.local/run`, on Windows - `Scripts` directory of your python installation or `Appdata/Roaming/Python/.../Scripts/` in user profile path.
+E.g. on Linux it might be in `~/.local/run`, on Windows - `Scripts` directory of your python installation or `Appdata/Roaming/Python/.../Scripts/` in user profile path.

 ### Upgrades
 If you installed *jal* via *pip* then you may upgrade it to newer version with help of command `pip install jal -U`